 Introduction

-Applications are invited for research bursaries for undergraduate students wishing to pursue a 5 week summer research project in the School of Computer Science, starting on the 26th of May 2025.
-Two scholarships are available, each with a bursary of 2,000 euro.
+Applications are invited for research bursaries for undergraduate students wishing to pursue a 5 week summer research project in the School of Computer Science, starting on the 25th of May 2026.
+Two scholarships are available, each with a bursary of €2,000.

 Eligibility